Scan Science and Technology

 We tested 174 bovine microsatellite primer pairs for use in a primitive breed of sheep and two species of deer.
 Of 173 markers, 127 (73.4%) gave a product in Soay sheep (Ovis aries) of which 54 (42.5%) were polymorphic.
 One hundred and twenty-nine of 174 (74.1%) markers gave a product in red deer (Cervus elaphus) of which 72 (55.8%) were polymorphic.
 In sika deer (Cervus nippon) 126 of 171 (73.7%) microsatellite primers gave a product with 47 (37.3%) polymorphic.
 The proportion of bovine microsatellite loci conserved across artiodactyl species was significantly greater in this study than previously reported.
 Reasons for this high degree of microsatellite conservation are discussed.
 We suggest that a high resolution comparative map of the artiodactyls can be constructed using microsatellites.

-Ulfur Arnason – 3rd expert on this subject based on the ideXlab platform
+Ulfur Arnason – One of the best experts on this subject based on the ideXlab platform.

 The mitochondrial genome of the sperm whale and a new molecular reference for estimating eutherian divergence datesJournal of Molecular Evolution, 2000Co-Authors: Ulfur Arnason, Anette Gullberg, Solveig Gretarsdottir, B Ursing, Axel JankeAbstract: